Pierre Huyghe: Fiction, memory, and place

 The Host and the Cloud (2010) is a feature-length film that was shot entirely within the dormant building that had housed the National Museum of Arts and Popular Traditions, Paris.
 The rambling, melancholy, somewhat sci-fi narrative is structured around the celebrations of Halloween, Valentine's Day, and May Day.
 The film's premier at Marian Goodman Gallery, New York, was accompanied by several of Huyghe's Zoodram sculptures, elaborate aquariums featuring exotic sea creatures that are not unlike the captive human ecosystem depicted in The Host and the Cloud.
 For dOCUMENTA(13) (2012) Pierre Huyghe created Untilled (2011–2012), a compost site within a baroque garden, a non hierarchical association that included a sculpture of a reclining nude with a head obscured by a swarming beehive, aphrodisiac and psychotropic plants, a dog with a pink leg, and an uprooted oak tree from Joseph Beuys’ 7,000 Oaks, among other elements.
 Untilled was ranked third in The Guardians Best Art of the 21st Century list, with critic Adrian Searle calling it a "wondrous work" and "an elegy for a dying world".

+Biotypes

+Huyghe created different 'biotypes', sculptures combining living and non-living matter.
+One of these was his work Untitled (2010–13), which was shown at documenta 13 in 2012.
+The work consisted of a concrete replica of a 19th-century reclining nude sculpture by Max Weber, with its head encased in a live beehive.
+Frieze named the work No.6 of "The 25 Best Works of the 21st Century".